 We operate in the UAV industry, and provide various commercial solutions, including air mobility (consisting of passenger transportation and logistics), smart city management and aerial media solutions.
-In addition, we compete with traditional industry players providing similar solutions, such as helicopter and ground transportation service providers.
+Our air mobility solutions may be alternatives to those offered by traditional industry players, such as helicopter and ground transportation service providers.
 We believe the primary competitive factors in our markets include technological innovation, safety, quality, user experience, and operational and manufacturing efficiency.

-We believe we are a leader in passenger air mobility solutions.
-A number of other companies are also developing passenger-grade electric vertically-takeoff-and-landing vehicles (eVTOLs), but to our knowledge, none of these companies have delivered passenger-grade AAVs nor completed fully autonomous passenger-carrying public flights as of the date of this annual report.
+We believe we are the first mover and a leader in air mobility solutions.
+A number of other companies are also developing passenger-grade electric vertically-takeoff-and-landing vehicles, or eVTOLs, but to our knowledge, none of these companies have delivered passenger-grade AAVs to customers as of the date of this annual report.
 In other areas of our business, including logistics, smart city management and aerial media solutions, we also face several major competitors.
-We believe that we are strategically positioned in the commercial UAV market with exceptional technology, innovation capabilities and leading positions in providing integrated smart city management solutions and aerial media solutions.
+We believe that we are strategically positioned in the commercial UAV market with exceptional technologies, innovation capabilities, broad use cases and leading positions in providing integrated smart city management solutions and aerial media solutions.